ni/nimble/specs/templates/fast-based-component.md

 - *Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?*
 - *Documentation: Any requirements besides standard Storybook docs and updating the Example Client App demo?*
 - *Tooling: Any new tools, updates to tools, code generation, etc?*
-- *Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc. Does the Lighthouse CI check show any regressions?*
+- *Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc.*
 - *Globalization: special RTL handling, swapping of icons/visuals, localization, etc*
 - *Performance: does the FAST component meet Nimble's performance requirements?*
 - *Security: Any requirements for security?*